guscardvs/gyver/docs/usage/utils.md

 ## Lazy

-[gyver.utils.lazy][] has utilities to allow for lazily defined attributes so that you can avoid some patterns like the one below or avoid calculating a property twice.
+[lazyfields][] has utilities to allow for lazily defined attributes so that you can avoid some patterns like the one below or avoid calculating a property twice.

 ```python
 class MyClass: